kanekescom/larast/README.md

 Larast is a Laravel 12 starter kit with popular and essential packages pre-installed.

+If you need a starter kit based on Filament, try [Filamentum](https://github.com/kanekescom/filamentum).

 ## Installation

 You can install Larast in two ways: